RAMONES MUSEUM BERLIN

 Ramones Museum Berlin is first real Ramones museum in a

 world.
 Florian Hayler run the museum.
-There is a 10th anniversary
+There was a 10th anniversary

 event at the Ramones Museum Berlin on November 29, 2015.
-CJ Ramone will
+CJ Ramone did

 play then a short set.
-Next day starts officially CJ Ramone's
+Next day stared officially CJ Ramone's

 tour.
 Read more about Museum and it's history below.

 Entry for Ramones Museum Berlin is five euros.
 Entry for bar and cafe is